mrmartineau/raycast-extensions/otter/README.md

 - Search your Otter bookmarks
 - Browse your recent Otter bookmarks
 - Add a new bookmark to Otter
-- Menubar showing your recent bookmarks, collections and top 10 tags
+- Menubar showing your recent bookmarks, types and top 10 tags

 ## Extension settings